savonet/blog/_posts/2022-01-06-were-20-years-old.md

 This is a pretty wild milestone so it felt it was time to also bring back a good ol' blast from the past: a _blog_!

-Indeed, ith the multiplication of online platforms these past years, one can feel hard pressed to find reliable information about a specific topic or project.
+Indeed, with the multiplication of online platforms these past years, one can feel hard pressed to find reliable information about a specific topic or project.
 Old and new social media websites, the gazilion of available chat software and the mailing lists still lurking in the background (not to mention the google groups, is that still a thing?), where should one go?